KraKEn-bit/Cryptography/Modern_Cryptography/Public_key_Encryption.md

 ## **APLICATIONS:**

-  - web Security (HTTPS/TLS): Establishes secure connections where the website shares its public key via SSL/TLS certificates; a session       key is created and encrypted using public key encryption
+  - **Web Security (HTTPS/TLS):** Establishes secure connections where the website shares its public key via SSL/TLS certificates; a session       key is created and encrypted using public key encryption

-  - Email Encryption: Tools like PGP use public key systems to protect privacy and provide identity verification
+  - **Email Encryption:** Tools like PGP use public key systems to protect privacy and provide identity verification

-  - Cryptocurrencies: Public keys act as wallet addresses, and private keys authorize transactions
+  - **Cryptocurrencies:** Public keys act as wallet addresses, and private keys authorize transactions

-  - Digital Signatures & Authentication: Validates the identity of senders and ensures message integrity
+  - **Digital Signatures & Authentication:** Validates the identity of senders and ensures message integrity

-  - Key Distribution & VPNs: Protocols like Diffie-Hellman facilitate secure key exchange over untrusted networks
+  - **Key Distribution & VPNs:** Protocols like Diffie-Hellman facilitate secure key exchange over untrusted networks

 ---